 Instructions

-- Preheat oven to 400 degrees, and generously grease sheet pan.
+- While it's resting, preheat oven to 400 degrees, and generously grease the sheet pan.

 - Now pour the batter into the pan, and spread it evenly using a spatula.

-- Sprinkle the streusel evenly across the top of the pancake batter.
+- Sprinkle the streusel across the top of the pancake batter.

 - Place the pan in the oven and bake for 20 minutes or until a toothpick inserted in the center comes out clean.